Adoption Contract & Health Guarantee

 Breed: Standard Poodle

 All Poodles bred and sold are up-to-date in their medical treatments.
-Dogs are checked prior to shipping and are guaranteed to be sound and in good health.
 PUPPIES whose age at a date of adoption precludes completion of the scheduled series of inoculations and parasite treatments, it is necessary for the purchaser to complete the scheduled series of inoculations and parasite treatments ON TIME, in order to protect the puppy and for this health guarantee to remain valid.
 A timetable for this series of inoculations and parasite treatments will be supplied on the medical history of the puppy.
 In addition, until this series of inoculations and parasite treatments has been complete (about 16 weeks of age) the puppy should not be exposed to premises known to be suspected of being contaminated or unhealthy animals.
 (Rest stops, pet parks, Pet shops where multiple animals with a variety of contagious viruses can be easily transmitted, other dogs from friends, etc.,) Color variations and fading are NOT covered by this agreement.
 The fading gene is an ever present condition in poodles as a breed so the guarantee of a color is speculative in nature especially with reds, chocolates and blues.
 NO refunds or replacement puppy(s) will be given if your puppy changes color and fades as he or she ages.
 Cancer is not covered under this guarantee.

 The buyer is to have this puppy examined by a competent veterinarian of the buyers' choice within 2 business days to assure them that they have purchased a healthy puppy, free from major health and life threatening health problems.
 This will be done at the purchaser's expense.
 Under no circumstances will Stacy Roland be responsible for any veterinarian bills acquired by the purchaser for this puppy.
 Minor, breed related, treatable or correctable conditions (such as Patellar Luxation, Legg-Calvé-Perthes Disease, PRA-Prcd, Umbilical or Inguinal Hernias, Delayed Closures, Ectopic Cilia or Kennel Cough, Ear Infections, Yeast Infections, UTI's, Coccidia, Giardia or Parasitic Infestations, etc.), or any condition that may go away or is considered to be a condition which a puppy will likely outgrow, or any cosmetic non-life threatening related issues (such as a mishap in dew claw removal) are not covered.
 A note about delayed closures or small correctable/redact-able umbilical hernias: These are not the traditional “hernias” we think about, and occur in about 5-8% of all births.
 They are not detectable until 4-6 weeks of age once the puppy starts putting on weight.
 Once noticed seller will inform the buyer about it and buyer understands that it is NOT fatal and that can close with time or can be fixed at time of spay or neuter.
 If buyer forfeits their puppy at time of notification no refund of deposit will be issued.
 My follow-up with previous puppies and parents has revealed all normal, very healthy adults with absolutely no complications.
 ALSO: Some states are now outlawing tail docking and dew claw removal.
 If this procedure is banned in your state it is your responsibility to let me know.